walkor/workerman-manual/resource/doc/en/faq/push-in-other-project.md

-# Using WorkerMan to push data to clients in other projects
+# Using Workerman to push data to clients in other projects

 **Question:**

-I have a regular web project and I want to call the WorkerMan interface in this project to push data to clients.
+I have a regular web project and I want to call the Workerman interface in this project to push data to clients.

 **Answer:**